tinyos/tinyos-main/apps/AntiTheft/README.txt

 Nodes blink their yellow LED when turned on or when an internal error occurs, and blink their green LED when new settings are received.

-This demo is written for mica2 or micaz motes using the mts300 sensor board.
+This demo is written for mica2, micaz or iris motes using the mts300 sensor board.

 The code in the Nodes directory should be installed on the motes detecting theft.
 Each mote should have a separate id, and a mts31n0 or